Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Introduction

-Hence, the present paper contributes a unique perspective and comprehensive analysis of GANs attempting to address the specific challenges in the cancer imaging domain.
-To the authors' best knowledge, this is the first survey that exclusively focuses on GANs in cancer imaging.
+Hence, the present paper contributes a unique perspective and comprehensive analysis of adversarial networks attempting to address the specific challenges in the cancer imaging domain.
+To the authors' best knowledge, this is the first survey that exclusively focuses on GANs and adversarial training in cancer imaging.
 In this context, we define cancer imaging as the entirety of approaches for research, diagnosis, and treatment of cancer based on medical images.
-Our survey comprehensively analyses cancer imaging GAN applications focusing on radiology modalities.
+Our survey comprehensively analyses cancer imaging GAN and adversarial training applications focusing on radiology modalities.
 As presented in Figure \ref{fig:modalities}, we recognise that non-radiology modalities are also widely used in cancer imaging.
-For this reason, we do not restrict the scope of our survey to radiology, but rather also analyse relevant GAN publications in these other modalities including histopathology and cytopathology (e.g., in section \ref{sec:treatment}), and dermatology (e.g., in section \ref{sec:annotation} and \ref{sec:detection}).
+For this reason, we do not restrict the scope of our survey to radiology, but rather also analyse relevant publications in these other modalities including histopathology and cytopathology (e.g., in section \ref{sec:treatment}), and dermatology (e.g., in section \ref{sec:annotation} and \ref{sec:detection}).